PDF

 Identify and Validate Checkboxes with Precision

-This project type can be selected from the Content Type page under the Image tab during project setup.
-The default model associated with Checkbox Detection is automatically downloaded from the Models Hub page and added to the project configuration.
+This project type can be selected during project setup from the Content Type page under the Image tab.
+When chosen, the default model for checkbox detection is automatically downloaded from the Models Hub and added to the project configuration, allowing users to get started immediately.

 690image